wne-cs220-s25-gray/syllabus/Instructor.md

 Zoom on Friday Mornings 11 - 12

-Send me an email if you'd like to schedule an alternative time to meet
+Reach out via email or send a message on the class Discord server if you'd like to schedule an alternative time to meet